GoogleCloudPlatform/java-docs-samples/appengine-java8/endpoints-v2-skeleton/README.md

-# App Engine Standard & Endpoints Frameworks Hello World
+# App Engine Standard & Endpoints Frameworks skeleton

 This is a skeleton example for getting setup with Endpoints Framework v2 for Java.